origin405/EchoPDF/README.md

 ## 8.5 Future Considerations

-We are continually evaluating our pricing strategy to ensure it remains competitive and sustainable.
+I am continually evaluating EchoPDF pricing strategy to ensure it remains competitive and sustainable.
 Some considerations for the future include:

 * Potentially reducing the EchoPro tier price to $12.9/month to make the upgrade from EchoPlus more attractive.
 * Introducing new features such as OCR support, multi-PDF chat, folder chat, and GPT-4 Vision models.